bryansmullen/fidil/readme.md

 - Find the name of a common dance style listed on the page.
 - Locate information about the Bodhran on the site.
-- Find the name of one important collector in irish music history.
+- Find the name of one important collector in Irish music history.
-- From the same section as the previous task, find where it states what genres irish music has had and influence on in music history.
+- From the same section as the previous task, find where it states what genres Irish music has had and influence on in music history.
-- Find the link to get in touch with the developer through linkedin (the link will not currently click through).
+- Find the link to get in touch with the developer through LinkedIn (the link will not currently click through).
 - Return to the home page from any other page.

 [Prototype design tests](https://we.tl/t-akHu55OIfG)

 #### Finished Project Tests

-The function of these tests is to ensure that the finished project renders in an acceptable fashion on all intended devices.
+The function of these tests is to ensure that the finished project renders acceptably on all intended devices.
 Four sets of tests were completed:

 - Validation
 - Modelled Device Testing